 Design & Technology

-The Design and Technology curriculum is a three-year programme on a carousel.
-As students’ progress through Year 7 to 9 they are given the opportunity to focus on specific aspects of the subject such as Product Design, Food Technology, Engineering, Electronics, Textiles and Graphics.
-However, at its core is creativity and imagination.
-To do this effectively, students will acquire a broad range of subject knowledge and draw on additional disciplines such as Mathematics, Science, Computing and Art.
+Students are given the opportunity to focus on specific aspects of the subject such as Food Preparation and Nutrition, Engineering, and Textiles.
+At its core is creativity and imagination.
+To do this effectively, students will acquire a broad range of practical skills, build on material technology and enhance understanding of CAD/CAM and 3D printing from the KS3 curriculum and draw on additional disciplines from other subjects.
 Through a variety of creative and practical activities, students will be taught the knowledge, understanding and skills needed to engage in an iterative process of designing and making in all specialisms of Design and Technology.

 Year 7